dbmi-pitt/bioinf_teachingNLP/README.md

     ```python -m pip install -r requirements.txt```

-All data required for the NLTK section will be downloaded, but to download more
-NLTK data.

 * **NLTK data download with interactive installer**

-In a Python shell, run
+All data required for the NLTK code will be downloaded in the notebooks.
+To download rest of the NLTK data (optional), run the following in a Python shell:

 ```python
 >>> import nltk